decentralized-identity/didcomm.org/site/content/protocols/media-sharing/1.0/readme.md

 license: MIT
 piuri: https://didcomm.org/media-sharing/1.0
 status: Demonstrated
-summary: A protocol to share media files (and any content in general) in a secure and efficient manner.
+summary: A protocol to share large media files (and any content in general) in a secure and efficient manner.
 tags: []
 authors:
   - name: Ariel Gentile